loizuf/ipe_collection/README.md

 ### Colors
 Different colors to the default ones defined in Ipe.
+This folder includes previews.

 ### Dashes
 Different dash-patterns for the line and curve tools of Ipe.
+This folder includes previews.

 ### Decorations
-Group decorations that can be used to box text or groups of graphical objects.
+Different group decorations that can be used to box text or groups of graphical objects.
+A decoration defines a decorative element, which encloses grouped element and scales to the group size.
-For a quick tutorial on how to use decorations look [here]().
+For a short explanation on how to use decorations look [here](https://ipe.otfried.org/manual/manual_19.html).
+This folder includes previews.

 ### PDF Effects
-*TODO*
+Stylesheets that provide effects.
+This currently only covers PDF slide transitions.
+For reference on how to use them, please see [this section in the ipe manual](https://ipe.otfried.org/manual/manual_40.html).

 ### Grid Sizes
-Different spacings for the background grid.
+Different spacings for the background grid that can be used for grid snapping.

 ### LaTeX preambles
-Predefined latex commands/package imports
+Predefined latex commands/package imports (different fonts, bulletpoint definitions, etc.)

 ### Layouts for the Ipe Canvas
 Different canvas sizes for the drawing area of ipe.
-Various standard sizes are provided.
-Some restrict the background grid and include side margins.
+Various standard sizes are provided (DIN norms, US sizes).
+Some restrict the background grid and include side margins (for example to represent the predefined margins of publisher templates like LNCS).

 ### Marks
 Different symbol styles for the marks tool of IPE.
+These are useful for styling point objectes or graph vertices.
+This folder includes previews.

 ### Opacities
 Different opacitiy values for objects in IPE.

 ### Pens
 Different stroke widths for the line and curve tool of IPE.

+### Templates
+Stylesheets that contain a variety of different attributes, and can be used as templates for presentation or posters.
+Some of these stylesheets might be intended to be used as a REPLACEMENT of the preloaded basic.isy.
+Please refer to the documentation of the individual files.

 ### Text Modifications
 Different text styles (e.g. bold, italic, right to left, etc.), text sizes and other text related variations.